datacarpentry/spreadsheet-ecology-lesson/_episodes/02-common-mistakes.md

 ![multiple tabs](../fig/2_datasheet_example.jpg)

 There are a number of problems with multiple tables on one page.
 The main problem is that - although clearly separate to a human observer - a computer will rigidly interpret anything in the same row as belonging to the same observation.
+This is a common mistake that people do - treating their spreadsheet as a data report.
+In this case your spreadsheet is not just a data-recording file, it is an entry to your computational analysis.

 In the example above, the computer will read row 4 and assume that all columns A-AF refer to the same sample.
 This row actually represents four distinct samples (sample 1 for each of four different collection dates - May 29th, June 12th, June 19th, and June 26th), as well as some calculated summary statistics (an average (avr) and standard error of measurement (SEM)) for two of those samples.

 There is no reason why observations from different sites or different years should not go into a single table.
-You just need to keep track of them by using new columns (in this examples, one for site and one for year).
+You just need to keep track of them by using new columns (in this example, one for site and one for year).
 Keeping data from the same experiment in a single table will help you stick to a consistent data structure, and avoid errors when looking up data from different tables.

 Using multiple tables on one page also makes it difficult for humans to keep track of the data - especially if one of the tables is *hidden* off the edge of the spreadsheet.
-Multiple tables also increases the risk of using the same column name in multiple places, which will make it significantly harder to clean your data.
+Multiple tables also increases the risk of using a slightly different spelling of the same column in multiple places, which will make it significantly harder to clean your data.

 ## <a name="tabs"></a> Using multiple tabs